-Premature ovarian insufficiency (POI) occurs when you are under 40 years and your ovaries stop working.
-It's sometimes called premature ovarian failure.
+Premature ovarian insufficiency (POI) is sometimes called premature ovarian failure.

 POI occurs when your ovaries no longer work properly when you are under the age of 40 years.
 Your ovaries no longer produce normal amounts of oestrogen and therefore may not produce eggs.
 This means that your periods stop (or become irregular) and you may experience symptoms of the menopause.